stastnypremysl/lsql-csv/README.md

 #### Arithmetic expression

-So far, we just met all kinds of blocks and only if block accepts an arithmetic expression and the other accepts a select expression.
+So far, we just met all kinds of blocks, and only if block accepts an arithmetic expression and the other accepts a select expression.
 What if we needed to run an arithmetic expression inside a select expression?
 There is a special syntax `$(...)` for it.

 For example: